s7oev/anbuldict_public/README.md

 ### More about Anbuldict as a system
 So, now that its goal is clear, let's talk about using it: Anbuldict is available at anbuldict.herokuapp.com ... go visit it!
 I do hope that its design should make it relatively intuitive.
-Nevertheless, here's most funcitionalities explained:
+Nevertheless, here's most funcitionalities explained: <br />
-(1) Homepage: a static welcome page
+(1) Homepage: a static welcome page <br />
 (2) Search: regular search available through the navbar, allowing for a quick search of an English word (or part of one).
 Additionally, there is an extended search functionality, available in a separate section.
-This functionality also allows the use of (modern) Bulgarian as a search criteria, as well as other specifics, such as whether to look for a word containing the search term, or an exact match.
-Ultimately, after a search is performed, if matching records are found in the databse, a result
+This extended functionality also allows the use of (modern) Bulgarian as a search criteria, as well as other specifics, such as whether to look for a word containing the search term, or an exact match.
+Ultimately, after a search is performed, if matching records are found in the database, a result
-(or a few) shows up that can be clicked, leading to the...
+(or a few) shows up that can be clicked, leading to the... <br />
 (3) Word page: a dynamic page, fillable with the word data.
-It starts with the word in Ancient Bulgarian, a button to add it to favorites (working only for registered users), meanings in English and (modern) Bulgarian, and link to its entry in SU dictionary
+It starts with the word in Ancient Bulgarian, a button to add it to favorites (working only for registered users), meanings in English and (modern) Bulgarian, and finishes with a link to its entry in the Sofia University dictionary <br />
 (4) User system: to allow for more complicated functionalities, a user system is implemented.
 Firstly, a user can register and then subsequently log in.
-Then, they can suggest new words (to /hopefully/ be approved by admin user).
+Then, they can suggest new words (to /hopefully/ be approved by the admin user).
 An on-screen keyboard is provided, to allow entering Ancient Bulgarian characters.
-They can also add and remove favorites, as explained in the previous point.
-Additionally, users can also delete a word they have proposed, by going to the word page described in point (3).
-If they are the authors of this word indeed, then a Delete button will show up.
-Lastly, they can review all their suggestions in the "My suggestions" section.
-Of course, user can also log out of the system.
+Users can also add and remove favorites, as explained in the previous point.
+Additionally, they can delete a word they have proposed, by going to the word page described in point (3).
+If they are the authors of this word indeed, then a "Delete" button will show up.
+Lastly, they can review all their suggestions in the
+"My suggestions" section.
+Of course, user can also log out of the system. <br />
 (4.1) Admin user: as explained, there is one user with more priviliges.
 They can directly add words (i.e., instead of suggestions) and delete any word.
-They can also approve or reject suggestions by other users.
+They can also approve or reject suggestions by other users. <br />

 ### Even more technicalities
 Anbuldict was built using the Flask framework, i.e., having Python as the backend, and, expectedly, HTML, CSS and JavaScript on the frontend, with jinja as a templating engine.
-I have built the application practically from scratch, where I only borrowed some code from the CS50's final assignment (emphasis on assignment, not project) - Finance, about handling logins.
-Everything on the backend is programmed (i.e., no ready solutions), while for the front-end, I have made extensive use of the Bootstrap library.
+I have built the application practically from scratch, where I only borrowed some code from the CS50's final assignment (assignment! so, not final project) - Finance, about handling logins.
+Everything on the backend is programmed (i.e., no ready solutions), while for the front-end, I have made extensive use of the Bootstrap library. <br />

 After finishing the work, I decided that I want to publish it.
 Doing some research showed that using Heroku was my best option.
-This proved challenging, as we were not taught how to do it, but definitely doable with some googling.
-Perhaps even more problematic was the fact that because of this I had to switch from using sqlite to Postresql, but I also managed to do this.
-Ultimately, I am very proud of the resulting product, as I see it as a fully functioning system.
+This proved challenging, as we were not taught how to do it, but it was definitely doable with some googling.
+Perhaps even more problematic was the fact that because of this I had to switch from using sqlite to Postresql, but I also managed to do this. <br />

+Ultimately, I am very proud of the resulting product, as I see it as a fully functioning ecosystem.
 I have also extensively tested it, and tried to break it as much as I can.
 I do not think it is perfect, as nothing can be; but I think it is very much foolproof, and common usage
 (and hopefully, any usage, including from malicious users) should not lead to 500: Internal Server errors; there is as well protection from SQL injections.
 Because of this, I believe that its general use can be extended.
 It would be especially helpful